SOLARIS-JHU/CINOC/README.md

 - **Zero-Shot Scalability**: Policies trained on a fixed swarm size $N$ generalize to unseen cardinalities $M$ (e.g., training on 20 agents and deploying on 60) without further tuning, allowing resilience to actuator failure.
 - **Communication-Free Coordination:** We test the scenarion where agents operate using local-only sensing and zero inter-agent communication, where we observe an *emerging self-normalization property*, coming from stigmergic interaction, preventing overactuation.
 - **Theoretical Gradient Consistency**: We provide a mathematical foundation theorem ensuring that discrete policy gradients converge to the mean-field limit as the swarm size $N \rightarrow \infty$.
-- **Parameter Efficiency:** In our toy examples, the decentralized approach utilizes *48% fewer parameters* than centralized benchmarks while maintaining competitive performance.
+- **Parameter Efficiency:** In our toy examples, the decentralized approach utilizes *48% fewer parameters* in the 1d cases and *76% fewer* in the 2d case than centralized benchmarks while maintaining competitive performance.

 For a more rigorous discussion about all the above points we suggest reading through our technical document.